You may want to read:

 5 – Mature – A desire to counsel a person does not mean you can counsel a person.
 You must have a measurable, proven track record of solving your own problems.
 Your life is “Exhibit A” of what a God-centered person is.
 You present yourself as an example of a transformed life.

 6 – Compassionate – There is no place for harshness in counseling.
-Patience, long-suffering, empathy, kindness, and a gentle spirit are some of the necessary elements when restoring others.
+Patience, long-suffering, sympathy, kindness, and a gentle spirit are some of the necessary elements when restoring others.
 Without compassion, it’s not Christian counseling.

 7 – Convicted – You must know what you believe, why you believe it, and you’re able to deliver your biblio-centric beliefs in such a way that the other person finds convincing, appealing, and applicable.
 Your passion should be exportable to others.